Docs/CMS Integrations/Strapi Integration

 3. Map the required fields.
 At a minimum, you should map:

-• Meta Description: Map to a text field.
+• Featured Image URL: Map to a media or text field.

 • Slug: Map to a UID field.